AlexandreMSY/simple-video-converter/README.md

 ## Usage

 Click Add Video and select the video that you want to convert, then choose an output format and click Convert.
-The converted video is going to appear at your Desktop.